dotnet/Silk.NET/documentation/for-contributors/generators/symbol-layer/symbols/README.md

 This document / folder is for tracking all the available symbols, and documenting what creation of one entails.

+## Relation to SymbolVisitor

+In general each symbol listed below should have a corresponding method `VisitMySymbol` the only exception being `UnresolvedTypeReference` as only few visitors should ever interact with it.

 ## List

 (Order alphabetically please!)